databricks/spark-training/ampcamp/launching-a-bdas-cluster-on-ec2.md

     ./spark-ec2 -i ~/ampcamp.pem -k ampcamp-key --copy launch amplab-training

-This command may take a 30-40 minutes or longer and should produce a bunch of output as it first spins up the nodes for your cluster, sets up <a href="http://amplab.cs.berkeley.edu/bdas">BDAS</a> on them, and performs a large distributed file copy of the wikipedia files we'll use in these training documents from S3 to your instance of HDFS.
+This command may take a 30-40 minutes or longer and should produce a bunch of output as it first spins up the nodes for your cluster, sets up <a href="http://amplab.cs.berkeley.edu/bdas">BDAS</a> on them, and performs a large distributed file copy of the wikipedia files we'll use in these training documents from EBS to your instance of HDFS.

 The following are some errors that you may encounter, and other frequently asked questions: